 READ ALSO THESE

-Resistors and Types of Resistors / Resistors in Series Calculations / Resistors in Parallel Calculations / Ohm’s Law and its Limitations / How to Measure Resistor’s Value using Multimeter / Determining Unknown Resistors Values /
+Resistors and Types of Resistors / Resistors in Series and Parallel / Ohm’s Law and its Limitations / How to Measure Resistor’s Value using Multimeter / Determining Unknown Resistors Values /